 Though this technique doesn’t technically waterproof your basement, it does help out in a big way by taking water away from your home.
 This step is critical because it can ensure that water doesn’t pool around the surface of your home or damage other areas and seep into the foundation to cause cracks that may widen and cause real damage to your home that’s hard to repair without expert help.

-Concrete waterproof coatings are probably the most common and easy to use to seal up your basement and ensure waterproof.
+Concrete waterproof coatings are probably the most common and easy to use to seal up your basement and ensure waterproofing.
 You can apply this sealant to both the interior and exterior sides of your walls.
 Expert help with this type of basement waterproofing is usually advised because it can ensure that you don’t run into any confusion and keeps your sealant fully and evenly applied.

 There are a few other techniques that you can use to waterproof your basement this winter, each of which should be done by a professional.
 These simple methods include: